robzhang2017/cardano-sl/docs/how-to/push-update-on-mainnet.md

    only nodes that can propose an update and vote for it.
 It's enough to have keys for majority of stake.
 In mainnet we have 7 core nodes with equal stake, so 4 keys should be enough.
-2. Access to the S3 bucket
+2. Access to the S3 bucket (if wallets are updated).
 3. Software version
    - Single integer, must be greater by 1 than the last confirmed version.
 Initially `csl-daedalus` application has version 0.
 The